omarakhmedov-web/payeeproof-api/README.md

 - account and usage endpoints,
 - webhook delivery for authenticated clients,
 - pilot request intake.

+Production-oriented Monerium endpoints require an explicit `connection_id`.
+The older "use latest stored connection" behavior is disabled by default and should only be enabled for local sandbox work with `MONERIUM_ALLOW_LATEST_CONNECTION_FALLBACK=1`.

 ## Current endpoint surface
 ### Core